 Key project outputs

 N.A.J.
-Taylor and Stefanie Fishel, Manhattan Project Narratives.
+Taylor and Stefanie Fishel, Narrative Nuclear Politics.
 Co-authored book under advance contract to Routledge’s Worlding Beyond the West book series, to be delivered in December 2019.
-[PDF of abstract]
+[Link to book portal]

 N.A.J.
 Taylor and Robert Jacobs (eds.), Reimagining Hiroshima and Nagasaki: Nuclear Humanities in the post-Cold War, Routledge, U.K.: London, 2017.
 [Published in Routledge’s “War, Politics and Experience” book series edited by Christine Sylvester, and including contributions by: Ran Zwigenberg, Yuki Miyamoto, Thomas Doyle II, Stefanie Fishel, Kathleen Sullivan, Makeda Best, elin o’Hara slavik, Jessica Rapson, Robert Jacobs, Stuart Bender, Adam Broinowski, Erik Ropers, Marcel Quiroz, Imafuku Ryuta, Mick Broderick.]
-[LINK]
+[Link to book portal]

 N.A.J.
 Taylor and Robert Jacobs (eds.), “Re-imagining Hiroshima”, Critical Military Studies, Vol. 1 Is.
 2, August 2015.
 [Including contributions by: Makeda Best, Thomas Doyle II, Stefanie Fishel, Robert Jacobs, Yuki Miyamoto, elin o’Hara slavik, Kathleen Sullivan, N.A.J.
 Taylor, Robert del Tredici, and Ran Zwigenberg.]
-[LINK]
+[Link to special issue]

 N.A.J.
 Taylor, Joseph A. Camilleri and Michael Hamel-Green, ‘Dialogue on Middle East biological, nuclear and chemical weapons disarmament: Constraints and opportunities’, Alternatives: Global, Local, Political, Vol.38 No.1, 2013, pp.78-98.
 [An earlier sole-authored draft (‘Theatre of the Absurd’) was shortlisted for the Global Change, Peace & Security Award (2010) and Nonproliferation Review Award (2010).]
 [PDF]

 Joseph A. Camilleri, Michael Hamel-Green, Marianne Hanson, Michalis S. Michael and N.A.J.
 Taylor, Athens Dialogue on a Middle East Zone Free of Nuclear Weapons and Other Weapons of Mass Destruction as well as their Means of Delivery (Athens: European Public Law Organization, 2013).
 [Translated into: Arabic, Farsi, and Hebrew.]
-[PDF]
+[Link to book portal]

 U.K. Foreign & Commonwealth Office, 2012-13 ($125,000)